smishra2818/move_atp/lab08/lab08.md

-## Step 3: Configure the Instant Client software
+## Task 3: Configure the Instant Client software

  1. Locate the ATP wallet and unzip it to a wallet folder.
 Note the extracted files cwallet.sso, sqlnet.ora and tnsnames.ora.